Citizen01/lua-mta-fairplay/README.md

 ## FairPlay Gaming MTA

+### New roleplay gamemode in development

+I have begun working on a new roleplay gamemode, which is a rewritten version of this.
+Instead of working on it for 1.5 months straight non-stop, I have been working on it slowly and made sure that there are less issues overall!

+Visit this script here: https://github.com/Socialz/lua-mta-fairplay-roleplay

 ### Installation

 Simply place all the resources into your `resources` folder.
 After that you have to go into your `mtaserver.conf` and add the following line.